There’s a lot to think about when you’re choosing a care home, but what if there was a way to know what the most in-demand care facilities are?

 To provide the highest quality of care, a care home must take a thorough approach to its residents’ physical and mental care, making the time to get to know each person individually, discuss their wants, needs, hopes and fears, likes and dislikes and work closely with them to ensure they feel safe, happy and comfortable at all times.

-Check the CQC website for more information on this: https://www.cqc.org.uk/
+Check the Care Quality Commission website for more information on this: https://www.cqc.org.uk/

-Life in a care home can be very different to the life you, or your parents, used to lead – and loneliness and boredom can unfortunately become the norm.
+Life in a care home can be very different to the life you, or your parents, used to lead – and feelings of isolation and boredom can unfortunately become the norm.

 A good care home will provide a range of activities for its residents to help them socialise and stay happy; from gardening and craft activities to movie nights, beauty treatments and even dancing.